 The only reason for choosing this hotel was its perfect location, near M.’s business event and its splendid view of Lake Michigan.
 We asked for a room with separated beds and the best view.
 I just could not get enough of it.

 The hotel has literally everything you could ever need.
 Hair rubber bands, nail files, razors, lady pads and tampons, shampoos, you can even choose between endless types of skin peelings and creams.
 I started thinking of buying myself another suitcase to fill it up with everything that is free and has Trump’s name on it … just kidding!
 Every day you get a new pair of slippers, the weather forecast and a motivational note.
 There are a shower and a bath in every hotel room’s bathroom.
 The cleaning lady comes twice per day.
 There is a big fitness room, gender separated sauna and a swimming pool with warm water.
 The hotel staff is extremely kind, always opening doors for you and wishing you a nice day.

 The price for a room per night ranges from 400 to 600$.
 Staying there was definitely different than anywhere else I have ever stayed in my life before.
-But I am still just a simple small town girl and I do not need such luxury.
 Honestly, I did not even know what the remote in the bathroom is for until I accidentally turned on the TV in the mirror on my third day staying there.
 Silly me, right?
 I still have so much to learn and see.